 Property owners and managers have a responsibility to keep their floors, stairs and walkways reasonably safe.
 If you have been seriously injured after falling on someone else’s property, you may be able to seek compensation in a premises liability case.
 Do not wait too long to consult with an attorney; the statute of limitations in these cases is only one year.

-The experienced personal injury lawyers at Monohan & Blankenship are passionate about helping people who have been hurt by someone else’s negligence.
+The experienced personal injury lawyers at Monohan & Monohan are passionate about helping people who have been hurt by someone else’s negligence.

 We can help you understand your rights and options under the law and advocate for you in and out of the courtroom.
 Our team takes a collaborative approach to each case, giving clients the full benefit of our more than 100 years of collective experience.